 “Why do weddings cost so much?!”

-I’m pretty sure this is a question that I think just about EVERY bride (and groom and parent and friend) asks.
+I’m pretty sure this is a question that I think just about EVERY couple (and parent and bridesmaid and friend) asks.
 Don’t worry- I asked the same exact question when I was planning my wedding.
 And I never really figured out the answer until AFTER my wedding when I started working in the industry, learning the ins and outs and what it really takes for a wedding to happen.
 (Thankfully, since that’s a HUGE part of why I started blogging in the first place!)

 1. Making it happen.

-[Note: wedding professionals don’t charge more because the word “wedding” is attached.
-This might be true for those who *aren’t* in the wedding industry, but don’t think it’s true for those who are.
-Let’s kill that myth right here and now.]
+[Note: wedding professionals don’t charge more just because the word “wedding” is attached.
+This might be true for business owners who *aren’t* actively doing weddings, but please don’t think it’s true for those whose careers are 100% dedicated to weddings.
+Let’s kill that myth right here and now, k? :)]

 2. The *Things*

 Yep, the guests.
 Guests are really why weddings cost so much.
 I probably say it once a month.
 The more guests you have, the more money you’ll have to spend.
-It’s more food, drinks, tables, linens, centerpieces, etc etc. And guess what?
+It’s more food, drinks, tables, linens, centerpieces, all of the things that I just referred to above, etc. And guess what?
 It’s something that YOU can have control over.
 If you don’t want to spend much on your wedding- keep your guest list small.
 That is the key to EVERYTHING!

 4. What YOU Want.

 You can be your own worst enemy when it comes to what your wedding costs- I know I was!
-A wedding that costs “so much” could just be the result of what YOU want!
-But hey, it’s AWESOME to know what you want, and hopefully get it for your wedding day! :)
+A wedding that costs “so much” could just be the result of what YOU want and your own taste!
+But hey, it’s AWESOME to know what you want, and hopefully you can get it for your wedding day! :)

-It’s important to me that you know something: I don’t share this information to “inflate” the expectations for what weddings cost.
-I do it to educate you about weddings, and to share the truth with you… because in my experience, there’s a ton of fluff out there, and not enough truth!
-It is my goal to help brides and to hopefully keep some of you from making the same uneducated wedding planning mistakes that I made.
+All of this considered, it’s important to me that you know something: I don’t share this information to “inflate” the expectations for what weddings cost.
+I do it to educate you about weddings, and to share the truth with you.
+In my experience as both a bride and (after being a bride) a wedding professional, there’s plenty of fluff out there about weddings, but not enough truth!
+It is my goal to help brides and grooms, and to hopefully keep some of you from making the same uneducated wedding planning mistakes that I made.